ellyrichardson/katniane-node/README.md

-# TruthEye Node
+# Katniane Node

 A [Substrate](https://www.substrate.io/) based blockchain that where logs can be stored.

 ## Getting Started

-Follow the steps below to get started with the TruthEye Node.
+Follow the steps below to get started with the Katniane Node.

 ### Rust Setup